mpnally/Terrifically-Simple-JSON/README.md

 2. The `name` of a name/value pair must refer to a property or relationship in the state of the entity.
 3. The `value` of a name/value pair must be the value of the property referenced by the name.

-The goal of these restrictions is to adhere the most straightforward and natural way of using JSON.
+The goal of these restrictions is to adhere to the most straightforward and natural way of using JSON.
 They basically say, "use JSON directly—don't use it to construct your own data-representation format on top of JSON".
 Since Terrifically Simple JSON is just about using JSON directly, it does not have its own media type.

 Terrifically Simple JSON also defines 3 JSON properties, `_id`, `_idRef`, `_idRefNotation`.
-* `_id` is used to declare which data model entity a JSON object corresponds to.
+* `_id` is used to declare which data model entity a particular JSON object corresponds to.
 * `_idRef` and `_idRefNotation` are used for datatypes that are not built in to JSON.

 `_id` is fundamental to Terrifically Simple JSON. `_idRef` and `_idRefNotation` form an optional-use feature.